onionshare/onionshare/docs/source/advanced.rst

 Save Tabs
 ---------

 Everything in OnionShare is temporary by default.
-Addresses no longer exist and can't be used again when OnionShare tabs are closed.
+When OnionShare tabs are closed, addresses no longer exist and can't be used again.
 Your OnionShare service can also be persistent.
-If host a website, percistence means it will be available on the same OnionShare address even if you reboot your computer.
+If you host a website, persistence means it will be available on the same OnionShare address even if you reboot your computer.

 To make any tab persistent, check the "Save this tab, and automatically open it when I open OnionShare" box before starting your server.
 A purple pin icon appears to the left of its server status to tell you the tab is saved.